 Patient's Query

 Hi doctor,

-Thank you so much, I have been worried sick for days and not getting any rest just waiting for my appointment with the ENT.
-Is it normal that I could have this tickle for a few months from the post-nasal drip?
-As it has been almost three months, which is why I have been so worried.
-Also, I would like to mention that, from a few months now, I have been breathing through my mouth while I sleep.
+Thank you so much.
+I have been worried sick for days, not getting any rest, just waiting for my appointment with the ENT.
+Is it normal for me to have this tickle for a few months from post-nasal drip?
+It has been almost three months, which is why I have been so worried.
+Also, for a few months now, I have been breathing through my mouth while I sleep.
 I have been suffering from heartburn during the week now, so I am worried that I could have Barrett's esophagus.
 So, I should not worry about tonsil cancer?

 Welcome back to icliniq.com.

-A deviated nasal septum is a very common nasal finding, and It needs intervention if it is symptomatic like a post-nasal drip or chronic throat infections.
-Your complaints are pointing towards nasal septum deviation and not throat cancer.
-For acid reflux problem, continue taking Omeprazole once daily, avoid spicy foods and aerated drink, and drink plenty of water.
+A deviated nasal septum is a very common nasal finding and may require intervention if it is symptomatic, such as post-nasal drip or chronic throat infections.
+Your complaints point to nasal septal deviation, not throat cancer.
+For the acid reflux problem, continue taking Omeprazole once daily, avoid spicy foods and aerated drinks, and drink plenty of water.

+Patient's Query